hmir992/mainframe-automation-jagacy/README.md

 To run the example:

 ```
-mvn clean test or right click RunCukesTest.java in eclipse -> run as -> junit test
+right click RunCukesTest.java in eclipse -> run as -> junit test

 It will not work in office SQS wifi it has to be connected to an open wifi for the project to work
 ```